 - Native Linux computer.

 1. Download the application Rufus.
-This is a small free program, which mount the image into a USB.
+This is a small free program, which mounts the image into a USB.
 I used the portable version, 925 kb.

 2- Download the last version of Ubuntu or another version which you like.
 It is advisable to use the LTS (Long Time Support), specially if you are using something stable.